List of The Who tours and performances: Who's Next Tour

 The Who held a press conference on 13 January 1971, explaining that they would be giving a series of concerts at the Young Vic theatre, where they would develop the fictional elements of the proposed film along with the audience.
 After Keith Moon had completed his work on the film 200 Motels, the group performed their first Young Vic concert on 15 February.
 The show included a new quadrophonic public address system which cost £30,000; the audience was mainly invited from various organisations such as youth clubs, with only a few tickets on sale to the general public.
 The group gave a further series of concerts at the Young Vic on 25 and 26 April, which were recorded on the Rolling Stones Mobile Studio by Andy Johns, but Townshend grew disillusioned with Lifehouse and further shows were cancelled.

 The Who starting touring the US in July 1971, just before Who's Next was released.
 The set list was revamped, and while it included a smaller selection of numbers from Tommy, several new numbers from the new album such as "My Wife", "Baba O'Riley" and "Won't Get Fooled Again" became live favourites.
 The latter two songs involved the band playing to a backing track containing the synthesizer parts.
 The tour moved to the UK in September, including a show at The Oval, Kennington in front of 35,000 fans, and the opening gig at the Rainbow Theatre in Finsbury Park, before going back to the US, ending in Seattle on 15 December.
 The group then took eight months off touring, the longest break of their career at that point.

-The Who resumed touring on 11 August 1972 in Frankfurt, Germany as part of a European tour, which was the first time they had played together for several months.
+The Who resumed touring on 11 August 1972 in Frankfurt, West Germany as part of a European tour, which was the first time they had played together for several months.
 The only gig for the first half of 1973 was on 10 March at The Hague.